jeremy-banks/devops/README.md

 ## To-Do
 - Complete sdlc dev, tst, and stg
-   - need to expand IAM into new customer accounts and SDLC
-   - need to share network VPC to sdlc
    - need code for share_vpc and share_tgw
    - sdlc needs an elegant way to create DNS records to point to VPC endpoints in the shared network VPC
       - needs to support multi-regional failover as well
       - just start with making R53 entries first, this may be all that is needed